oracle-livelabs/oci/faaas/perform-lcm-operations/perform-lcm-operations.md

 1. Note down the Next Maintenance date for the environment.
 Make sure you are working on a dev or test environment.
 ![Next maintenance](images/task4/next-maintenance.png)
 2. Go to **Maintenance** under Resources
-3. Click on **Edit maintenance**
+3. Click on **Edit maintenance**.
+4. Click on **Custom**.
 ![Edit maintenance panel](images/task4/edit-env-maintenance-panel.png)
-4. Click on **Custom**.
-Change Patching cadence to **Production**. and **Save changes**.
+5. Change Patching cadence to **Production**. and **Save changes**.
 ![Custom environment maintenance](images/task4/select-custom-maintenance.png)
-5. Note the change in Next maintenance date for the environment, it would have moved 2 weeks ahead.
+6. Note the change in Next maintenance date for the environment, it would have moved 2 weeks ahead.
 Maintenance can be performed in the first week of the month (non-production cadence) or in the third week of the month (production cadence).
 Typically, for test and development environments you would choose non-production and for production environments, you would choose production.
 See [Types of Maintenance and Schedules](https://docs.oracle.com/en-us/iaas/Content/fusion-applications/plan-environment-family.htm#maint-types) for more details.
-6. Check the Work request for Updating environment.
+7. Check the Work request for Updating environment.

 ## Task 5: Edit Encryption
 By default, your Fusion Applications environments are protected by Oracle-managed encryption keys.
 By subscribing to the Oracle Break Glass and Database Vault service, you are offered the customer-managed keys feature that allows you to provide and manage the encryption keys that protect your environments.
 Fusion Applications leverages the OCI Vault service to enable you to create and manage encryption keys to secure the data stored at rest in your production and non-production environments.
 You can set up keys on your environment either during environment creation or you can add the key to an existing environment.
 Before you assign the Vault and Keys to the Environment, you need to create Vault and AES-256 type Key in your account and assign permissions by writing policies for the same For more info please refer to the [documentation](https://docs.oracle.com/en-us/iaas/Content/fusion-applications/manage-security-key-management.htm).